-This recipe is based on my popular Gluten Free Bagels recipe.
-I tested this recipe with two different gluten free flour blends, my DIY Gluten Free Flour Blend and Authentic Foods Steve's GF Bread Blend.
+This recipe is based on my popular Gluten-Free Bagel recipe.
+I tested this recipe with two gluten-free flour blends: my DIY Gluten-Free Flour Blend and Authentic Foods Steve’s GF Bread Blend.
 (I have also used Cup4Cup, but you need to add over one cup of additional flour to use that blend in this recipe.)

 Ingredient Notes:

-- Yeast - I used active dry yeast.
-Be sure to check that your yeast is gluten free.
-Red Star "Platinum" is NOT gluten free!
+- Yeast – I tested this recipe using active dry yeast.
+Be sure to check that your yeast is gluten-free.
+Some yeast products, including Red Star Platinum, are not gluten-free.

 Step 2: Pour the yeast mixture into a stand mixer.
-Put the paddle or dough hook attachment on the standing mixer.
-Add the dry ingredients including the flour, salt, remaining brown sugar, and raisins to the mixer bowl.
+Attach the paddle or dough hook to the standing mixer.
+Add the dry ingredients to the mixer bowl, including the flour, salt, remaining brown sugar, and raisins.

 Step 3: This is what the dough should look like in the